 Learn to Lead Winter Climbing in Scotland

-Our Learn to lead winter climbing course in Scotland is tailored to the individuals on the course and we need two people to make this course run – if you are booking as an individual then please call us as we may be able to sort something out or alternatively look at our Introduction to Winter Climbing Courses.
-It is ideally suited to people looking at moving into winter lead climbing and who have already got some experience either summer climbing or with winter skills.
+Our Learn to lead winter climbing course in Scotland is tailored to the abilities and grades appropriate for you and we need two people to make this course run – if you are booking as an individual then please call us as we may be able to sort something out or alternatively look at our Guided Winter Climbing Courses.
+It is ideally suited to people looking at moving into winter lead climbing and who have already got some experience preferably with summer climbing & with winter skills.
 All of the technical equipment is supplied by us for the day – if you see below you can clearly define what you need to bring for the winter climbing course.

 On this Scottish learn to lead winter climbing course you will gain:

 - Skills and techniques appropriate for winter lead climbing.

 - Ropework techniques specifically for winter lead climbing.

 - You will also gain an awareness of snowpack and what makes a route appropriate to climb on the day.

 - How to read a guidebook in winter